HOW TO START A DEAF MINISTRY?

 There is neither Jew nor Greek, slave nor free, male nor female, for you are all in Christ Jesus” — Galatians 3:28

 As Christians, we want full participation in the body of Christ teachings based on our gifts and talents.
 The deaf community is a scattered population without a voice.
-It is the intention of this ministry to bring together the hard-of-hearing and deaf disciples to work toward a common goal to service the Lord.
-Deaf persons are not concentrated in one specific geographic area; they are scattered all over, and live across the world.
+It is the intention of this ministry to bring together the hard-of-hearing, D/deaf disciples (Deaf-strong ASL, very involved in the community. deaf-hard of hearing, oral etc.), and those who are willing to learn ASL to help with the work toward a common goal to service the Lord.
+Deaf people are not concentrated in one specific geographic area; they are scattered all over the world.
 Our goal as church ministers is to teach and present clear information about a personal relationship with God through Jesus Christ.

 Let us be very clear about this one topic, the deaf community avoids participating in the hearing world community.
 If we attend a hearing community conference, it is likely that most of the audience will be from the hearing community; very few deaf individuals would be present unless there was an interpreter present.
 A deaf brother shared this feeling when he said, “finding a deaf person to baptize someone is like throwing a pin into the grass and finding it.”
 Searching for a deaf individual is just that, Matthew 9: 26 “Jesus looked at them and said, “With man this is impossible, but with God all things are possible.”